 Visting Rakotzbrücke tip: There are a number of ways to get to Rakotzbrucke and the easiest starting point is from Berlin.

 Car: This is the easiest and most flexible way to visit the bridge.
+We generally find renting a car in Germany is the easiest and most flexible way to visit many of the sights around the country.
 We rented a car from Berlin Schoenfeld airport and the drive took around 90 minutes.
 A car also allows you to explore the surrounding area, including Muskau Park and the beautiful town of Görlitz.
 The car park is located just off the main road if you follow Google Maps.
 Parking is pay and display and costs around 1 euro per hour.

 Train: Take the train from Berlin to the town of Cottbus (around 1:15minutes) and connect to another train to the town of Weibwasser (around 30minutes) – check train times here